EBI-Metagenomics/EMG-docs/docs/faqs.rst

 The current version of the comparison tool let you only compare the GO annotations for runs of the same project.
 We are currently working on extending the functionality to taxonomy but this is not yet ready for release.
 In the meantime, please have a look at the summary files provided on the project page.
 They summarized the counts per feature across the runs and provide an easy way to identify patterns.

-The 'OTUs, reads and taxonomic assignments.tsv' can be directly imported into  `Megan6 <http://ab.inf.uni-tuebingen.de/software/megan6/>`_ to perform comparison and visualisation.
+The 'OTUs, reads and taxonomic assignments.tsv' can be directly imported into  `Megan 6 <http://ab.inf.uni-tuebingen.de/software/megan6/>`_ to perform comparison and visualisation.
 The Biom format can also be imported into third-party tools.

 Can I know which bacteria encodes particular pCDS in my dataset?
 ----------------------------------------------------------------